-The University of Akron is an Institution of higher education supported in part by city and state taxes and therefore plans its educational services especially to serve the people of Akron and Ohio.
+The University of Akron is a leader in the area of educational planning as demonstrated by its rapid but orderly growth to date.
+This has been accomplished through years of study and preparation and by directing the institution's total resources into the fulfillment of the established University aims and objectives.
+As an institution of higher education supported in part by city and state taxes, the University plans its educational services especially to serve the people of Akron and Ohio.